 The licence is a flat rate fee.
 It does not take into account how much I earn, how many children I have, if I am in work, or if I am a pensioner who went to university for free, made money in the boom years and now own my own house.

 Put simply, if the government promises a welfare payment to older people it should come from general taxation – where differences in income are taken into account.

 This is nothing more than a 1/5th budget cut to the BBC which will threaten coverage, creative industries and the ongoing success of one of the only British institutions still respected worldwide.

 I guess I shouldn’t be concerned.
 If the Conservatives have their way, when I am 75 I won’t pay a licence fee because there will be no BBC left.

 Matt Aldridge works in Social Policy from central London.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.